Click on a quicklink below for instant info on our most asked questions!

 Few communities are lucky enough to have a historical park devoted to local history, and fewer still are able to offer as much as Corona Heritage Park and Museum.

 Beginning with the site itself, it is one of the most integral to the 20th Century development of the city of Corona.
 The Corona Foothill Lemon Company, which was established June 15, 1911, became the largest lemon ranch in all of California and one of the longest running.
-It was the reason for a time that Corona became well known as the “Lemon Capital of the World.”
+It was the reason in that time that Corona became well known as the “Lemon Capital of the World.”
 Corona Heritage Park & Museum is made up of the 5-acre heart of the 2,000 acres of lemon groves that once stood here.

 The primary buildings have been preserved and are still standing.
 Three residential homes of the supervisor, manager and owner, built in the early 1900's, are now respectively a railroad museum, arts center and prforming arts studio.
 The mule shed is now an thrift store.
 The storage buildings have become entomological laboratories for developing and producing beneficial insects.
 The packing sheds are filled with commercial artists-in-residence and art educators.
 What was once the 1937 company store is now the 10,000 sq. ft.
 Corona Heritage Museum, filled with curated local artifacts.